-IDOC policies IS-RO-02, IS-CL-09 and HSP-704 were reviewed and address the requirements of this standard.
-Policy indicates all offenders shall be assessed using the Sexual Violence Propensity (SVP) Assessment.
-Screening information is used to determine housing, bed, work, education and program assignments with the goal of keeping offenders at high risk of being sexually victimized from those at high risk of being sexually abusive.
+IDOC policies IS-RO-02, IS-CL-09, and HSP-704 were reviewed and address the requirements of this standard.
+The policy indicates all offenders shall be assessed using the Sexual Violence Propensity (SVP) Assessment.
+The screening information is used to determine housing, bed, work, education and program assignments, to keep offenders at high risk of being sexually victimized from those at high risk of being sexually abusive.
 Offender interviews confirmed that they had been through the screening process.
-Housing and program assignments are completed on a case- by-case basis with continued follow-up and monitoring.
+Housing and program assignments are completed on a case-by-case basis with continued follow-up and monitoring.
 Placement and programming assignments for transgender and intersex offenders are reassessed at least twice a year or if a situation indicates the need for an immediate reassessment.
-By policy, transgender and intersex offenders are given the opportunity to shower separately from other offenders and the offender's own views with respect to his safety are given serious consideration (confirmed through an interview with one transgender offender).
-There is no dedicated housing for gay, bisexual, transgender or intersex offenders at the CCF.
-Based on a review of policies and supporting documentation, interviews with staff and offenders and observations of the facility intake procedures, the CCF is considered compliant with this standard.
+By policy, transgender and intersex offenders are given the opportunity to shower separately from other offenders and the offender's views concerning his safety are given serious consideration (confirmed through interviews with five transgender offenders).
+There is no dedicated housing for gay, bisexual, transgender or intersex offenders at the NCF.
+Based on a review of policies and supporting documentation, interviews with staff and offenders and observations of the facility intake procedures, the NCF is considered compliant with this standard.